awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 **Note**
 Within an AWS Region, we strongly recommend that you create all read replicas in the same virtual private cloud \(VPC\) based on Amazon VPC as the source DB instance\.
 If you create a read replica in a different VPC from the source DB instance, classless inter\-domain routing \(CIDR\) ranges can overlap between the replica and the RDS system\.
 CIDR overlap makes the replica unstable, which can negatively impact applications connecting to it\.
 If you receive an error when creating the read replica, choose a different destination DB subnet group\.
 For more information, see [Working with a DB instance in a VPC](USER_VPC.WorkingWithRDSInstanceinaVPC.md)\.
-You can't create a read replica in a different AWS account from the source DB instance\.
+There is no direct way to create a read replica in another AWS account using the console or AWS CLI\.

 ### Console<a name="USER_ReadRepl.Create.Console"></a>